gofynd/fdk-client-golang/documentation/PLATFORM.md

-Use this API to get the user reward details
+Fetches the user details and the user reward details with their current reward points for the specific user.

 *Success Response:*